 In order to purchase, possess, or use medical marijuana, you must have a valid medical marijuana card issued by the state of Colorado.
-See below for information on obtaining your medical marijuana card.
 If you are over 21 and do not possess a medical marijuana card, you may still shop at recreational dispensaries, including Colorado Weedery.

 No, Colorado is a “non-reciprocating” state.
-You may still purchase and use recreational (adult-use) cannabis.
+You may still purchase and use recreational (21+) cannabis.

 Licensed retail locations (dispensaries and caregivers) are the only legal places to purchase medical marijuana.
 It is illegal for any individual to buy or sell marijuana without a state and local marijuana license.